clewisdavis/The-Joy-of-React/course-notes.md

 - In a large enough app, it can be beneficial to conditionally render to reduce the number of DOM nodes at any given time.
 - The down side, adding DOM nodes can be a much slower task than toggling a CSS property.

-- But in most cases the perforance differences are so small, does not matter.
+- But in most cases the performance differences are so small, does not matter.

-- Suggest: use conditional rendering by default, test on low end devices, is something seems laggy, try an alternative approach.
+- Suggest: use conditional rendering by default, test on low end devices, is something seems slow, try an alternative approach.

 #### Exercises